CoverageFi/contracts/README.md

 ## Features

+- **User Registration and Management**: Users can register with unique usernames and manage their identities across chains.
-- **Simple Token Transfers**: Users can send stablecoins (USDC, DAI, USDT) to anyone by scanning a QR code or entering an address.
+- **Simple Token Transfers**: Users can send stablecoins (USDC) to anyone by scanning a QR code or entering an address.
-- **Cross-Chain Transfers**: Transfer stablecoins across multiple chains, including Ethereum, Optimism, and Base, using Chainlink CCIP or LayerZero.
+- **Cross-Chain Transfers**: Transfer stablecoins across multiple chains, including Ethereum, Avalanche, and Celo, using Wormhole's Cross-chain Token Transfer.
-- **Non-Custodial Wallet Support**: Users can import their existing non-custodial wallets (e.g., Coinbase Wallet) or create platform wallets via WalletConnect.
+- **Non-Custodial Wallet Support**: Circle User-Controlled Wallets
 - **User Mapping**: Each user is assigned a unique ID for tracking transactions in the smart contracts, while usernames are managed in the frontend.
 - **Stable Store of Value**: Provides users worldwide with access to stablecoins for holding and transacting, offering financial stability in volatile markets.